Quantum Cramer-Rao Precision Limit of Noisy Continuous Sensing

 satisfying the white noise commutation relation $[f(t),f^\dag(t')]=\delta(t-t')$.
-Decoherence sources can be modeled conveniently via factorization into a series of unidirectional one-dimensional bosonic environments interacting with the sensor~\footnote{Such modeling accounts for not only sensor decoherence but also waveguide decoherence via suitable global unitary transformations involving the sensor and waveguide.}.
+Decoherence sources can be modeled conveniently via factorization into a series of unidirectional one-dimensional bosonic environments interacting with the sensor~\footnote{This modeling can accommodate both sensor decoherence and waveguide decoherence, with the latter incorporated via suitable global unitary transformations involving the sensor and the waveguide.}.
 We temporarily assume the environments are Markovian, and later extend our analysis to the non-Markovian case.
-We can therefore introduce quantum noise operators $b_k(t),b_k^\dag(t)$ for each environment $k=1,2,\dots,K$ with the white noise condition $[b_k(t),b_j^\dag(t)]=\delta_{kj}\delta(t-t')$.
-Aiming to sense a general parameter $\theta$, the global evolution of the sensor, waveguide and all environments in the interaction picture is hence described as a Stratonovich quantum stochastic Shr\"odinger equation~\cite{carmichael1993open,RevModPhys.70.101,breuer2002theory,gardiner2004quantum,Wiseman} ($\hbar=1$ hereafter), $i(d/dt)\ket{\Psi}=H_{\rm Glob}\ket{\Psi}$, with
+We can therefore introduce quantum noise operators $b_k(t),b_k^\dag(t)$ for each environment $k=1,2,\dots,K$ with the white noise condition $[b_k(t),b_j^\dag(t^\prime)]=\delta_{kj}\delta(t-t')$.
+Aiming to sense a general parameter $\theta$, the global evolution of the sensor, waveguide and all environments in the interaction picture is hence described by a Stratonovich quantum stochastic Schr\"odinger equation~\cite{carmichael1993open,RevModPhys.70.101,gardiner2004quantum,Wiseman}, $i(d/dt)\ket{\Psi}=H_{\rm Glob}\ket{\Psi}$, with

-Here $H$ is the sensor Hamiltonian, $J$ and $L_k$ are the sensor jump operator (with jump rate absorbed inside) that couples to the waveguide and the $k$-th environment respectively, and h.c. denotes the Hermitian conjugate.
-The extension to sensing multiple parameters is straightforward.
+Here $H$ is the sensor Hamiltonian, $J$ and $L_k$ are the sensor jump operator (with jump rate absorbed into their definitions) that couple to the waveguide and the $k$-th environment respectively, and h.c. denotes the Hermitian conjugate.
+The extension to sensing a waveform $\vartheta(t)$ is straightforward, {see End Matter}.

 The quantum evolution according to Eq.~\eqref{eq:HSE} formally corresponds to the canonical scheme for generating continuous matrix-product states (cMPSs)~\cite{PhysRevLett.104.190405,PhysRevLett.105.260401}.
-To illustrate this, let us assume factorizable initial state with both the waveguide and environments in vacuum, $\ket{\Psi(0)}=\ket{\psi_{\rm S}(0)}\otimes\ket{\rm vac}_{\rm W,E}$ (hereafter the subscripts S,~W,~E represents the sensor, waveguide and environments respectively).
-This allows us to transform Eq.~\eqref{eq:HSE} from the Stratonovich into the It\^o form~\cite{carmichael1993open,RevModPhys.70.101,breuer2002theory,gardiner2004quantum,Wiseman} and to formally write down its solution as a multi-field cMPS~\cite{PhysRevLett.105.260401,PhysRevLett.104.190405}
+To illustrate this, let us assume for simplicity factorizable initial state with both the waveguide and environments in vacuum, $\ket{\Psi(0)}=\ket{\psi_{\rm S}(0)}\otimes\ket{\rm vac}_{\rm W,E}$ (hereafter the subscripts S,~W,~E represents the sensor, waveguide and environments respectively).
+This allows us to transform Eq.~\eqref{eq:HSE} from the Stratonovich into the It\^o form~\cite{carmichael1993open,RevModPhys.70.101,gardiner2004quantum,Wiseman,gardiner2015quantum} and to formally write down its solution as a multi-field cMPS~\cite{RevModPhys.93.045003,PhysRevLett.105.260401,PhysRevLett.104.190405}